pimcore/customer-data-framework/doc/02_Installation/01_Update.md

             # ...
         cmf_webservice: '%customer_management_framework.firewall_settings%'
 ```
+- Webservices URLs changed to ` /__customermanagementframework/webservice/*`
+- Execute all migrations of Customer Management Framework.

+### Additional code changes (that might affect your application)
+- Migrated `SearchQueryParser\QueryBuilder\ZendCompatibility` to `Doctrine\DBAL\Query\QueryBuilder`.
+- Migrated `Zend\Paginator` to `Knp\Component\Pager`.
+- `FilterHandler::addFilter` has no operator as parameter anymore (as this was only considered with `SearchQuery` filters).
+  Use new `BoolanCombinator` for combining multiple filters with OR operator instead.
+- `AbstractObjectActivity::toArray` and GDPR exporter results might be different, as it utilizes new `normalize` methods
+  instead of deprecated `getDataForWebservice` methods.

 ### Removed features in Version 3
 - Removed `SegmentTrackedListener` for tracking tracked segments into Piwik/Matomo